Senior Gear Editor

 Fit and Comfort

-For example, we found the McMurdo Down Parka, when ordered true-to-size, to be a bit on the tighter side when layering up underneath, a stark contrast to the OR Stormcraft Down Parka which, when ordered true-to-size, had plenty of room underneath for layering.
+For example, we found the McMurdo Down Parka, when ordered true-to-size, to be a bit on the tighter side when layering up underneath, a stark contrast to the Fjallraven Nuuk or Outdoor Research Stormcraft Down Parka which, when ordered true-to-size, had plenty of room underneath for layering.
 However, that extra room underneath can lead to things feeling a bit drafty if you choose to wear the jacket with only a t-shirt on underneath, so consider how you plan on using your winter jacket the most before purchasing.
-And once the jacket arrives (and before you rip the tags off) give it a go with a couple different layering configurations to make sure the fit is right before you commit to your new winter armor.
+Once the jacket arrives (and before you rip the tags off) give it a go with a couple of different layering configurations to make sure the fit is right before you commit to your new winter armor.

 Features and Functionality